capnproto/capnproto/doc/rpc.md

 As you've noticed by now, Cap'n Proto RPC is a distributed object protocol.
 Interface references -- or, as we more commonly call them, capabilities -- are a first-class type.
-You can pass a capability as a parameter or embed it in a struct or list.
+You can pass a capability as a parameter to a method or embed it in a struct or list.
 This is a huge difference from many modern RPC-over-HTTP protocols that only let you address global URLs, or other RPC systems like Protocol Buffers and Thrift that only let you address singleton objects exported at startup.
 The ability to dynamically introduce new objects and pass around references to them allows you to use the same design patterns over the network that you use locally in object-oriented programming languages.
 Many kinds of interactions become vastly easier to express given the richer vocabulary.

 **_Didn't CORBA prove this doesn't work?_**